radioactive-labs/plutonium-core/docs/guide/getting-started/installation.md

 ```

 ::: tip
-You can use your existing authentication system by implementing the `current_user` method in your `ResourceController`.
+You can use your existing authentication system by implementing the `current_user` method in `ResourceController`.
 :::

 <!--